slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Não se pode fazer colecção de tudo.
 - focus on what doesnt change
 - past and future doesn't exist. we cannot control anything, at most we can influenciate something.
 - we can define entropy as a measure of the disorder of the universe.
-Disorder is not a mistake; it's our default.
+Disorder is not a mistake; it’s our default.
 Order is always artificial and temporary.
 -->